-For providing maximum flexibility in data storage, XES allows nested attributes, i.e. attributes can themselves have child attributes.
+For providing maximum flexibility in data storage, XES allows nested attributes, i.e. attributes can themselves have child attributes (note that this feature is required when using lists and/or containers).
 While this feature is necessary for encoding certain types of information efficiently, it is optional for tools to implement nested attributes, i.e. this feature is not strictly required in order to be compliant to the XES standard.